FactomProject/factom-docs/cli/includes/_backup wallet.md

 <aside class="success"><br>
 By having a backup somewhere safe, if something goes wrong, you can always try again, but most importantly, you'll be able to import all your FG addresses and their balances into your new FF wallet the first time you run FF.
-We will explain you how to do that when "we cross that bridge" in the Run Factom Federation guide.
+We will explain to you how to do that when "we cross that bridge" in the Run Factom Federation guide.
 </aside>

 **Backup your Factom Federation (FF) wallet file**